madpirate78/evidence-collection/README.md

-# CMS Policy Research Platform
+# Survey & Analytics Platform

 A full-stack survey and analytics platform built with Next.js 15, featuring real-time statistics, secure form submission, and comprehensive security testing.

-## Project Context
+## Features

-Built for a UK policy research campaign requiring:
 - Anonymous data collection with zero user tracking
 - Real-time statistical aggregation
 - Security-first architecture for sensitive submissions
 - GDPR compliance by design
+- Iframe embedding support with CSP protection

 **Privacy-first approach:** No user identification, no tracking, no analytics.
 All data aggregated and anonymized.